memvec/memvec/README.md

 Lightweight memory storage & retrieval service (FastAPI + MySQL + Qdrant + NebulaGraph).

 ## Summary
-mem-vec ingests events, qualifies them (optionally via an LLM), persists structured memories, indexes them into a vector DB (Qdrant) and upserts metadata into a knowledge graph (NebulaGraph).
+memvec ingests events, qualifies them (optionally via an LLM), persists structured memories, indexes them into a vector DB (Qdrant) and upserts metadata into a knowledge graph (NebulaGraph).
 It is designed to be resilient when optional integrations (LLM, Qdrant, KG) are unavailable.

 ## Quickstart